WET-tool/glm-py/docs/farm-dam-tutorial.md

 ### Initial profiles

 Let's fill up the dam!
 The `&init_profiles` component of the GLM `.nml` file defines the initial state of water in the dam.
-We provide the initial water level (`lake_depth`), the water quality variables we want to simulate, and a set of depths where we can set the initialise certain coniditions in the water profile.
+We provide the initial water level (`lake_depth`), the water quality variables we want to simulate, and a set of depths where we can set the initialise certain conditions in the water profile.

 In this simulation, we're only interested in the water balance of our farm dam so we'll ignore the water quality variables.
-Our dam will start with 4 m of water and we'll set two depths at which we well initialise water temperature/salinity.
+Our dam will start with 4 m of water and we'll set two depths at which we we'll initialise water temperature/salinity.
 The first depth will be at 1 m and the second at 3 m.
 We'll set the temperature and salinity at both depths to 18 °C and 0 ppt, respectively.

 ```python
 init_profiles = nml.NMLInitProfiles(